 Flirt Pole (Handler-Controlled Chase Tool)

 The only category that completes the full predatory motor pattern: stalk, chase, capture, win.
-That neurological completion produces genuine post-session calm.
-Also builds impulse control through sit-before-chase and drop-it-after-capture gates.
-5 to 10 minutes of structured play tires dogs faster than any other category.
+That neurological completion produces genuine post-session calm and builds impulse control through sit-before-chase and drop-it-after-capture gates.
+Five to 10 minutes of structured play tires dogs faster than any other category.
 This is the foundation of effective prey drive training for both small dogs and large dogs.

 Best for: High-drive, destructive, reactive dogs, dogs that won’t settle, herding and working breeds.
 Not for: Purely solo enrichment.